What Are Bonds?

 - Tax-Free Bonds: Issued by public sector enterprises, the interest earned on these bonds is exempt from tax, making them attractive for investors in higher tax brackets.

-- Fixed-Rate & Floating-Rate Bonds: While fixed-rate bonds offer a stable interest payout, floating-rate bonds have variable interest rates linked to market conditions.
+- Floating-Rate Bonds: While fixed-rate bonds offer a stable interest payout, floating-rate bonds have variable interest rates linked to market conditions.

 Key Terminologies to Understand